fsantanna-uerj/serrapilheira/Submissao/mid.md

 <ul><li> IoT applications with the typical <i>sense-broadcast-sleep</i> loop pattern can be in standby mode most of the time and save energy significantly (up to over 99%).
 <li> A specialized programming language, with appropriate vocabulary to deal with events from the real world, can be adopted in the whole development cycle, from device drivers up to the application.
-<li> This programming language can automate the process to detect when an application can sleep, and also which sleep mode to use.
+<li> This programming language can automate standby towards energy efficiency by detecting when an application can sleep and also which sleep mode to use.
 </ul>

 # 6. Please indicate any information that you consider relevant for your final evaluation.